Facts

 Groups at risk of chloride deficiency

-- People that have been vomiting or have severe diarrhoea – will be eliminating most of the chloride in the body and will need to restore the electrolyte balance.
+People that have been vomiting or have severe diarrhoea from either a bacterial/viral infection or food poisoning will be losing a great deal of their electrolytes, including chloride through the fluids eliminated from their body and will need to replace them to keep their body in balance.
 A medical professional will usually prescribe an over-the-counter electrolyte remedy for to take.
 Fluid loss must be replaced by drinking a lot of water.
-It is vital for small children and babies to replace the water and electrolytes lost from vomiting and diarrhoea, as it can be a serious problem if they are not
+It is vital for small children and babies to replace the water and electrolytes lost from vomiting and diarrhoea, as it can be a serious problem if they are not - People that have been sweating excessively

 Symptoms of chloride deficiency